 That’s the reason why taking a nap the right way is more important.
 It’s less about sleeping and more about resting your body.

 Salvador Dali was famous for his naps.
 He would sit in a chair and hold a key in his hand, below which would be a plate.
 As he is close to a deep slumber, the key falls onto the plate, waking him up.
 It indicates the perfect balance between deep sleep and restful sleep.
 He would often wake up with a new idea.
+There are ways for you to nap comfortably at work with napEazy® pillows, for example.
+It’s available for purchase on their store, and unlike others, helps you sleep in multiple postures, so you’re always comfortable and rested.

 While this article extensively covers napping benefits, experts don’t recommend it to people suffering from a sleeping disorder.
 Some people may even find that taking naps interferes with their natural sleeping habits.
 Unless someone has a diagnosed sleeping disorder taking power naps is highly recommended.
 Many experts prescribe scheduled naps as a treatment for narcolepsy (a type of sleeping disorder).